Identification at the Zero Lower Bound: SVAR with an occasionally binding constraint

-The description of the likelihood and the two filtering algorithms is given in Appendix \ref{s: computation}.
-In addition, one can consider (simulated) method of moments, and sequential estimation motivated by the constructive identification proof in Section \ref{s: SVAR}.
-These are described in the Supplementary Appendix.
+Estimation of the CKSVAR is carried out by Maximum Likelihood (ML) using either a version of the sequential importance sampler (SIS) of \cite{Lee1999} or the fully adapted particle filter (FAPF) of \cite{MalikPitt2011} to evaluate the likelihood, except in the case of the KSVAR model for which the likelihood is available analytically.
+The details are given in Appendix \ref{s: likelihood}.

-When the data is stationary and ergodic, and subject to some additional regularity conditions given in \cite{Newe94Mc}, the ML estimator can be shown to be consistent and asymptotically Normal and the LR statistic asymptotically $\chi^{2}$ with degrees of freedom equal to the number of restrictions.
-I will not discuss primitive conditions for these results, but I note that they are somewhat weaker than for a standard linear VAR.
-This is because the lower bound on one of the variables means that autoregressive roots that are lower than $-1$ may not violate stationarity, see, e.g., \cite[p.
-230] {deJongHerrera2011}.
-Instead, I\ report Monte Carlo simulation results on the finite-sample properties of ML estimators and LR\ tests in Appendix \ref{s: numerical}.
+Using the limit theory of \cite{Newe94Mc}, the ML estimator can be shown to be consistent and asymptotically Normal and the LR statistic asymptotically $\chi^{2}$ with degrees of freedom equal to the number of restrictions.
+Standard asymptotics arise when the probability of each regime occurring is bounded away from zero.
+Infrequent visits to one of the two regimes will slow down the rate of convergence of the estimator, but will not lead to a non-standard limiting distribution.
+Since the focus of this paper is on identification, I will not discuss primitive conditions for these results, such as geometric ergodicity, which can be shown, for example, by bounding the joint spectral radius of the companion-form representation of the model \citep{Liebscher2005}.
+Instead, I report Monte Carlo simulation results on the finite-sample properties of ML estimators and LR tests in Appendix \ref{s: numerical}.
 They show that the Normal distribution provides a very good approximation to the finite-sample distribution of the ML estimators.
 I find some finite-sample size distortion in the LR tests of various restrictions on the CKSVAR, but this can be addressed effectively with a parametric bootstrap, as shown in the Appendix.

-One interesting observation from the simulations is that the LR\ test of the CSVAR\ restrictions against the CKSVAR\ appears to be less powerful than the corresponding test of the KSVAR restrictions against the CKSVAR.
+One interesting observation from the simulations is that the LR test of the CSVAR restrictions against the CKSVAR appears to be less powerful than the corresponding test of the KSVAR restrictions against the CKSVAR.
 Thus, we expect to be able to detect deviations from KSVAR more easily than deviations from CSVAR.
 In other words, finding evidence against the hypothesis that unconventional policies are fully effective (CSVAR) may be harder than finding evidence against the opposite hypothesis that they are completely ineffective (KSVAR).